No matter where you are on the spectrum of unconscious bias and race awareness, in America you are swimming in it 24/7.

-You will be part of an intimate, truly multi-racial group as you learn about the lived experience of Black, Indigenous, and Other People of Color (BIPOC) in America.
+You will be part of an intimate, truly multi-racial group that includes ChoicePoints Learning’s adjunct staff who welcome the chance to interact with and teach you about their lived experience as Black, Indigenous, and Other People of Color (BIPOC) in America.

-Targeted for leaders and professionals who are puzzling out how to embody genuine inclusion in order to respond in an authentic way to 2020’s racial protests, this approach, tested over 5 years, unlocks a depth of connection and learning unprecedented in mixed race company.
+Targeted for leaders and professionals who are wrestling with how to embody genuine inclusion in order to respond authentically to the cultural shifts after 2020’s racial protests, this approach, tested over 5 years, unlocks a depth of connection and learning unprecedented in mixed race company.

 Module 1: Race Through Age And Stage- a personal journey of your story about race and how it shaped your formative years.

 Module 2: Race in America – a 2.5 hour interactive historical look at the role and impact of race and how it frames the America we live in.

 Module 3: Race in Mixed Company– the majority of our time will be in interactive exercises carefully curated to help you recognize choice points and become more authentic in your interactions across race.

 Upon completion of the training, you will be able to: